allenlee-37/KT-lm-evaluation-harness/README.md

 - integrate BBH yaml files into this repo
 - make each sh files
 - integrate results files into the repo

+#### info

+This repo is branched from `LM-Evaluation-Harness 0.4.5 Release` In case of merging with latest LM-Evaluation-Harness version please inform the repo owner: allenlee-37